NDIS Price Guide 2025-26: Financial Strategies for Provider Sustainability

 - Net margin: 5–10%

 Providers consistently below these ranges likely have structural cost issues that require strategic intervention — not just belt-tightening.
+A service-line profitability analysis is the starting point for identifying where margin is being destroyed.

 The CFO's Role in NDIS Sustainability